Weekly Reader: Evgeni Malkin is NHL's most underappreciated superstar

 That's why it was interesting to see the results in the NHLPA players' poll that was released recently, regarding the question of which current player would make the best coach.
 Derek Stepan, Jason Spezza and Matt Cullen all made the list, and are the level of player one expects could make the transition.

 But they didn't win the poll.
-That would be Sidney Crosby of the Pittsburgh Penguins, whom his peers felt would make the best coach after he hangs up the skates.
+That would be Sidney Crosby, whom his peers felt would make the best coach after he hangs up the skates.

 "I haven't really thought about it a whole lot.
 Um, we'll see," he told ESPN, before getting a little more candid about his hesitation.